VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 There are hundreds of resources and websites containing tutorials, guides, comparisons of approaches, and assistance.
 Of course, R comes with help-files and examples and there is `an extensive list of FAQs<https://cran.r-project.org/doc/FAQ/R-FAQ.html>`_, but as is the case with most programming languages, the premier resource for specific questions is `stack overflow<https://stackoverflow.com/>`_.
 As I am writing this, there are currently 278380 questions tagged "R" on stack overflow, most of them with well-meaning, detailed responses.

 But before we can get to experts' opinions on stack overflow, there are some additional resources you can check, if the presentation in this volume leaves you with open questions.
 Maybe one of the websites that is visited most often in the early stages of learning R is the `Quick-R website by DataCamp<https://www.statmethods.net/>`_, where you will get quick answers to some of the early questions in an alternative way to our presentation here.
 Another way you may want to try to learn the first steps of R is through online courses like `Harvard's "Statistics and R"<https://online-learning.harvard.edu/course/statistics-and-r>`_ or `DataCamp's interactive "Introduction to R"<https://www.datacamp.com/courses/free-introduction-to-r>`_.
 There are also a lot of other courses out there, most of which are not free, however.
-Our hope is, of course, that you will be in no need for such resources once you are done with this and the following sections, but it cannot hurt, to have alternatives.
+Our hope is, of course, that you will be in no need for such resources once you are done with this and the following sections, but it cannot hurt to have alternatives.

 6. Everyone uses it